cedra-labs/docs/docs/move/modules.md

 ## What's Next?

-In our next article, **"Functions in Move: Declaration and Usage"**, we'll dive deep into function design, parameters, return values, and advanced patterns for building robust APIs.
+In our next article, **[Functions in Move: Declaration and Usage](/move/functions)**, we'll dive deep into function design, parameters, return values, and advanced patterns for building robust APIs.

 Start practicing by creating a simple module – perhaps a todo list or basic token.
 As you get comfortable, try implementing patterns like registries or capabilities.
 Remember: good modules are focused, well-documented, and designed with security in mind.